uploadcare/uploadcare-widget/DEVELOPMENT.md

     bundle exec rails server

 Open http://127.0.0.1:3000/.
 Follow any link.
 There's going to be a widget or three.
-Edit code and reload page :-)
+Edit code and reload the page :-)

 ### Testing